flintbox/flint-doc-generator/TEMPLATE-JSON.md

 `variables`

 Variable used in template.
-Each item has `name` and optional `defaultValue`.
+Each item has `name` and optional `displayName`, `defaultValue`.
+When `displayName` exists, it is used instead of `name` on CLI.
 This field is optional.

 `prehooks`